mark-watson/Java-AI-Book/manuscript/reasoning.md

     // answers: [[C3, "Apple", "SteveJobs"]]
 ~~~~~~~~

-I have added the program output produced by printing the value of the
-list variable “answers” as comments after each System.out.println call.
-In the wrapper API calls that take a string argument, I broke long
-strings over several lines for formatting to the width of a page; you
-would not do this in your own programs because of the cost of the extra
+I have added the program output produced by printing the value of the list variable “answers” as comments after each **System.out.println** call.
+In the wrapper API calls that take a string argument, I broke long strings over several lines for formatting to the width of a page; you would not do this in your own programs because of the cost of the extra string concatenation.
-string concatenation.

-We will not look at the implementation of the **PowerLoomUtils** class -
-you can read the code if you are interested.
-That said, I will make a
-few commments on the Java PowerLoom APIs.
+We will not look at the implementation of the **PowerLoomUtils** class, you can read the code if you are interested.
+That said, I will make a few comments on the Java PowerLoom APIs.
 The class **PLI** contains
-static methods for initializing the system, loading PowerLoom source
+static methods for initializing the system, loading PowerLoom source files.
-files.
 Here are a few examples:

 {lang="java",linenos=off}
 ~~~~~~~~
       PLI.initialize();
-      PLI.load("test.plm", null);
+      PLI.load("business.plm", null);
       PLI.sChangeModule("BUSINESS", null);
 ~~~~~~~~